Film Shooting Policies

 - Maximum number of cast: 2, and crew: 2.

-- No peripheral shooting equipment (Nagra, cables, lights, reflectors, C-stands, etc.) In other words, the shoot would be similar to tourists shooting on vacation in Boston.
+- No peripheral shooting equipment (audio recorders, cables, lights, reflectors, C-stands, etc.) In other words, the shoot would be similar to tourists shooting on vacation in Boston.

-If the shoot does not meet these criteria, you must fill out a City of Boston Film Office Permitting Request Form and then contact the office to schedule an appointment: To schedule an appointment call Patte Papa, City of Boston Film Director, Phone 617-635-3911, Fax: 617-635- 4428.
+If the shoot does not meet these criteria, you must fill out a City of Boston Film Office Permitting Request Form and contact Mary Higgins in the Office of Government & Community Relations at 617-824-8984 to schedule a meeting before you meet with Patte Papa.
+To schedule an appointment with Patte Papa, City of Boston Film Director, call 617-635-3911, Fax: 617-635- 4428.
 The Boston Film Office is located at Boston City Hall, Room 802.
 View more information and the City of Boston Permitting Request Form.

 If a video or film shoot is taking place in a public location in Boston: